mantidproject/mantid/docs/source/release/v4.0.0/diffraction.rst

 - :ref:`SetCrystalLocation <algm-SetCrystalLocation>` is a new algorithm to set the sample location in events workspaces.
 - :ref:`OptimizeCrystalPlacementByRun <algm-OptimizeCrystalPlacementByRun>` is new algorithm to update the sample position for each run in a peaks workspace.
 - :ref:`SingleCrystalDiffuseReduction <algm-SingleCrystalDiffuseReduction>` has been update to use :ref:`MDNorm <algm-MDNorm>` instead of :ref:`MDNormSCD <algm-MDNormSCD>` internally.
 Additionally more options have been added to apply either a calibration with :ref:`ApplyCalibration <algm-ApplyCalibration>` or to copy an Instrument with :ref:`CopyInstrumentParameters <algm-CopyInstrumentParameters>` (these were also added to :ref:`ConvertMultipleRunsToSingleCrystalMD <algm-ConvertMultipleRunsToSingleCrystalMD>`); options have been added that allow you to specify either a UB matrix file or omega offset separately for each run; by default the SolidAngle and Flux workspaces will not be deleted and will be reused the next time the algorithm is used.
 Incompatible changes include changing of parameters names for projection, binning and symmetry operations to match :ref:`MDNorm <algm-MDNorm>`; symmetry operations will now use the symmetry of the point group instead of space group and will no longer accept space group number to avoid ambiguity of which point group to use; binning parameter has been changed match :ref:`MDNorm <algm-MDNorm>` where the bin width is specified instead of the number of bins.

-- :ref:`IndexPeaks <algm-IndexPeaks>` now will also index satellite peaks using modulation vectors and maximum order of satellite from PeaksWorkspace.

-- :ref:`FindUBUsingIndexedPeaks <algm-FindUBUsingIndexedPeaks>` finds UB matrix using the indexed peaks, modulation vectors and maximum order of satellite from PeaksWorkspace.

 Bugfixes
 ########